 Your registration is due for renewal every year.
 To remain registered, on-highway motorcycles that are less than eight years old must have a safety inspection every two years; any older than that and they should be inspected every year.
-The state limits the cost of a motorcycle safety inspection to $9, including the certificate fee.
+The state limits the cost of a motorcycle safety inspection to $7.

 Motorcycles do not need an emissions certificate.